Rémi Babinet

-Rémi Babinet (born 1957 in Paris, France) is a French creative director, best known for his work on Evian's "Live Young" campaign.
-His official title is Founding Chairman of BETC and Global Chief Creative Officer of Havas.
-He is also the author of the book "BETC Paris – Global Advertising Agency".
+Rémi Babinet (born 1957) is a French creative director, best known for his work on Evian's "Live Young" campaign.
+He is the founding chairman of BETC and global chief creative officer of Havas.
+He is also the author of the book BETC Paris – Global Advertising Agency.

 Career

 Babinet's advertising career began in the late 1980s with internships at Saatchi & Saatchi, Y&R and BDDP (now TBWA Paris).
-In 1986 BDDP hired him as a copywriter and he eventually rose to the position of Creative Director.
-During that period, and alongside art director partner Philippe Pollet-Villard, he produced campaigns for Polaroid, Virgin Megastore, BMW, McCain, Le Monde, Wonderbra, Galeries Lafayette and Canal+.
+In 1986 BDDP hired him as a copywriter and he eventually rose to the position of creative director.
+During that period, and alongside his partner, the art director Philippe Pollet-Villard, he produced campaigns for Polaroid, Virgin Megastore, BMW, McCain, Le Monde, Wonderbra, Galeries Lafayette and Canal+.

-In 1995, Babinet founded agency Babinet Tong Cuong alongside associate Eric Tong Cuong.
+In 1995, Babinet founded the agency Babinet Tong Cuong alongside associate Eric Tong Cuong.
 Mercedes Erra joined them in 1995 and the agency was renamed Babinet Erra Tong Cuong Euro RSCG.
 Tong Cuong left the company in 2002.
-In July 2005, Babinet was made Chief Creative Officer of Euro RSCG Worldwide (today known as Havas Worldwide).
+In July 2005, Babinet was made chief creative officer of Euro RSCG Worldwide (today known as Havas Worldwide).

-From 2003 to 2007, Babinet was President of the French Art Directors Club and in June 2014, he will preside over the Press Jury at the Cannes Lions International Festival of Creativity.
+From 2003 to 2007, Babinet was president of the French Art Directors Club and in June 2014, he presided over the press jury at the Cannes Lions International Festival of Creativity.

-In May 2016, Forbes Magazine selected Rémi Babinet as one of the world's 10 Best Creative Directors.
+In May 2016, Forbes magazine selected Babinet as one of the world's ten best creative directors.